 - Expected term-The expected term represents the period that the stock-based awards are expected to be outstanding.
-The expected term for the Company's stock options was calculated based on the weighted-average vesting term of the awards and the contract period, or simplified method. - Expected volatility-Since the Company is not yet a public company and does not have any trading history for its common stock, the expected volatility was estimated based on the average historical volatilities of common stock of comparable publicly traded entities over a period equal to the expected term of the stock option grants.
+The expected term for the Company's stock options was calculated based on the weighted-average vesting term of the awards and the contract period, or simplified method.
+The expected term for the ESPP is the offering period. - Expected volatility-Prior to the Company being public, the Company did not have any trading history for its common stock, the expected volatility was estimated based on the average historical volatilities of common stock of comparable publicly traded entities over a period equal to the expected term of the stock option grants.
 The comparable companies were chosen based on their size, stage in the life cycle or area of specialty.
-The Company will continue to apply this process until enough historical information regarding the volatility of its stock price becomes available. - Risk-free interest rate-The risk-free interest rate is based on the U.S. Treasury yield in effect at the time of grant for zero-coupon U.S. Treasury notes with maturities approximately equal to the expected term of the awards. - Expected dividend-The Company has never paid dividends on the common stock and has no plans to pay dividends on the common stock.
+As the Company went public in June 2020, we will continue to apply this process for stock options and ESPP awards until enough historical information regarding the volatility of its stock price becomes available. - Risk-free interest rate-The risk-free interest rate is based on the U.S. Treasury yield in effect at the time of grant for zero-coupon U.S. Treasury notes with maturities approximately equal to the expected term of the awards. - Expected dividend-The Company has never paid dividends on the common stock and has no plans to pay dividends on the common stock.
 Therefore, the Company used an expected dividend yield of zero.

-The fair value of the common stock has been determined using independent third-party valuations based on relevant valuation methodologies as outlined in the American Institute of Certified Public Accountants (AICPA) Practice Aid, "Valuation of Privately-Held-Company Equity Securities Issued as Compensation".
-The Company also considered the amount of time between the independent third-party valuation dates and used interpolation of the fair value between the two valuation dates to estimate common stock fair value at each grant date.
+Prior to our IPO, the fair value of our common stock has been determined using independent third-party valuations based on relevant valuation methodologies as outlined in the American Institute of Certified Public Accountants (AICPA) Practice Aid, "Valuation of Privately-Held-Company Equity Securities Issued as Compensation".
+The Company also considered the amount of time between the independent third-party valuation dates and the grant dates and used interpolation of the fair value between the two valuation dates to estimate common stock fair value at each grant date.
 This determination included an evaluation of whether the subsequent valuation indicated that any significant change in valuation had occurred between the previous valuation and the grant date.
+Following our IPO, we use our stock price traded on NASDAQ to determine its fair value.